+ What is a fiduciary?

 + Who is your typical client?

 Specialized Expertise: Professionals with significant student debt.
 Mid-career parents with kids nearing college (junior year or younger preferred).
-Helping entreprenuers start their business, as well as established business owners grow their companies.
+Helping entreprenuers start their business, and established business owners grow their companies.

-+ What is Mellen Money Management really good at?
++ What makes Mellen Money Management different from other advisors?

 + How did you come up with the name Mellen Money Management?

-The firm was named after founder, Scott Snider's grandparents, who helped pave his way to an affordable college education.
-Without their generosity, Scott would have been stuck climbing out of student debt like so many young professionals are today.
+The firm was named after the founding partner's (Scott Snider) grandparents, who helped pave his way to an affordable college education.
+Without their generosity, Scott would have been stuck climbing out of student debt, much like so many young professionals are today.

 Doing Business Together